 Kevin C. Welch, MD

-In some respects, image-guidance is similar to a GPS system, constantly calculating the position of the probe within a patient's nose and sinuses and displaying that location on a "3-dimensional" layout of the sinuses provided by the patient's own CAT scan or MRI.
-Unlike GPS systems in your car, image-guidance tools don't tell surgeons where they can go, rather, it gives them a very precise knowledge of where they are.
+In some respects, image-guidance is similar to a GPS system, constantly calculating the position of the probe within a patient's nose and sinuses and displaying that location on a "3-dimensional" layout of the sinuses provided by the patient's own CT scan or MRI.
+Unlike GPS systems in your car, image-guidance tools don't tell surgeons where they can go; rather, it gives them a very precise knowledge of where they are.

 Image-guidance in action

 Image-guided systems are used for a number of surgeries.
 The following is a list of some surgeries that might benefit from image-guided surgery